koulgekaryugant/face-recognition-attendance-system/README.md

-Demo video about of the project
+Demo video about of the project:

 Uploading Demo.mp4…